July 11, 2019DATA VIRTUALIZATION VS. DATA WAREHOUSE

 Data Virtualization In Action

 The leadership team of a Fortune 50 DIY retailer recently tasked their IT department with moving data from an on-premise enterprise data warehouse to a cloud enterprise data warehouse.
 The reason: the need for an economical rollout of broad analytics use cases, with a focus on using more analytics at a scalable price.
 The retailer looked for an improvement in their BI performance and a way to secure data that would be served outside their firewall and to advance their query capability and results.
 In short: the existing data needed to be virtualized to avoid costly business interruption.

-The retailer’s IT department was able to connect their different BI tools to their on-premise warehouse using AtScale’se Virtualized Data Warehouse.
+The retailer’s IT department was able to connect their different BI tools to their on-premise warehouse using AtScale’s Universal Semantic Layer.
 By breaking the hard-wired connection of BI tool to the data warehouse, they migrated their analytics to the cloud within a weekend.
 No BI users were impacted (or even knew!) the data had moved when performing their reporting tasks on the following Monday morning.
 Business analysts ran the exact same reports as they had on Friday without realizing that the data store architecture and even the physical location of the data had changed.

 Data virtualization is the foundation and the future of the hybrid cloud.
 No innovation can ignore it; smart companies will thrive on it.